1

 A Public Defender Service is a government-funded organization that provides legal representation to individuals who cannot afford to hire a private attorney, typically in criminal cases.
 Public defenders are licensed attorneys who advocate for their clients throughout the legal process, ensuring their rights are protected.
 The service helps uphold the principle that everyone is entitled to a fair trial, regardless of their financial status.
 Public Defender Services are commonly found in many countries and play a critical role in the justice system.

-Is a public defender a public service job?
+Is public defender a stressful job?

 What is the difference between Public Defender Service vs Public Defender?